siakaramalegos/font-performance/performance.md

 ## CSS Background Image Performance

-- Use media queries to select the best width image for a chosen screen size and DPR (use postcss/autoprefixer to get prefixes):
+- Use media queries to select the best width image for a chosen screen size and DPR
+- Use postcss/autoprefixer to get prefixes

   ```css
   @media only screen and (min-width: 320px) {
     /* small screen, DPR = 1 */ }